Efficient Contextual LLM Cascades through Budget-Constrained Policy Learning: Related Work

 \section{Related Work}

 FrugalGPT~\cite{chen2023frugalgpt} is perhaps the closest to this work, as they considered a similar cost-constrained LLM selection problem with a threshold-based policy to select from a sorted list of LLMs.
-Our approach differs in several key aspects: we utilize a reinforcement learning policy that chooses both LLMs and prompts, rather than a threshold-based scheme; we utilize the full context of the current question to make decisions, including the text embedding of the current question and the history of past responses; and our method can \emph{re-query} the same LLM and aggregate the responses of previously queried LLMs to estimate the correctness of the current response.
+Our approach differs in several key aspects: we utilize a reinforcement learning policy that chooses both LLMs and prompts, rather than a threshold-based scheme; we utilize the full context of the current question to make decisions, including the text embedding of the current question and the history of past responses; and our method can \emph{re-query} the same LLM and aggregate previous responses to estimate the correctness of the current response.

 Mixture of Thought~\cite{yue2023large} explored the idea of response consistency in order to choose the right LLMs.
 The intuition is that higher consistency in the re-queries implies higher confidence in the correctness of the response. \alg employs response consistency as an input feature, along with other features, for LLM selection.
 AutoMix~\cite{madaan2023automix} introduces a ``meta-verifier'' to estimate whether a response is correct or a more powerful LLM is needed.
-Both works measure cost as a by-product of combining multiple LLMs rather than as a core long-term constraint across an entire set of questions, as we do.
+Both works measure cost as a by-product of combining multiple LLMs rather than long-term constraint across all questions, as we do.
+Other lines of work include uncertainty estimation or prompt engineering to improve accuracy \cite{lin2022teaching, xiong2023llms, yue2023large, si2023prompting, cai2023humanintheloop, naik2023diversity}, which is complementary to our work.
+The related work is summarized in \Cref{tab:compare}.